P3Ambiental/docs/guides_and_standards/android_overview.md

 ## Workflow

 * Make your own development branch.
 Checkout from `development`.
-* Format your branch as `dev_githubhandle`.
-Single underscore in branch name - between `dev` and your github handle.
+* Format your branch name as `dev_githubhandle`.
+Single underscore between `dev` and your github handle.
 Make sure the branch name is entirely lowercase.
-* Do make direct pull requests with `master`.
+* Do not make direct pull requests with `master`.
-* Make frequent pull requests against `development`
+* Make frequent pull requests with `development`

 ## Commit Message